lv1-duck/BLE-Notification-Vibrator/README.md

 ## Features (So Far)
 - BLE connection to ESP32 devices with BLE support (only ESP devices that match the hardcoded credentials in the main activity Kotlin file)
 - Auto-scanning and pairing based on predefined device name
-- Notification listener service *(currently limited to Facebook, Messenger, and WhatsApp)*
+- Notification listener service *(currently limited to Facebook, Messenger,CLock , and WhatsApp)*
 - Manual vibration trigger button for testing
 - Connection status monitoring
 - Basic automatic reconnection support
-- Responds to the clock app's notifications.
-This is a temporary patch before implementing the schedule setting feature on the app itself.
 - Android 8.0+ (API 26+) compatibility

 ---